jannecentria/todo-list-scrum-testing/manual-test-plan.md

 - Task is removed from the regular task list.
 - Task appears in the Archive section.

 ---

-## ✅ Test Case 6: Archive with No Completed Tasks

-**Steps:**
-1. Ensure all tasks are incomplete.
-2. Click "Archive Completed Tasks."

-**Expected Result:**
-- Alert: “No completed tasks to archive.” (if implemented)
-- No change in task list.

----

-## ✅ Test Case 7: Add Important Task
+## ✅ Test Case 6: Add Important Task

 **Steps:**
 1. Enter a task in the important task input.